-The following profiles provide information about each of the director nominees, including when they joined our board, their business experience, their current committee memberships and their attendance at board and committee meetings in 2016, and other public company directorships held in the last five years.
-Our 12 director nominees have an average board tenure of 3.6 years and four of them (33%) are women.
+The following profiles provide information about each of the director nominees, including when they joined our board, their business experience, their current committee memberships and their attendance at board and committee meetings in 2017, and other public company directorships held in the last five years.
+Our 11 director nominees have an average board tenure of 4.42 years and four of them (36%) are women.

-William D. Anderson, FCPA, FCA Toronto, ON, Canada

-Director since May 2010
+William D. Anderson, FCPA, FCA Toronto, ON, Canada Director since May 2010 Independent

-Mr. Anderson, a corporate director, was President of BCE Ventures, the strategic investment unit of the global telecommunications company BCE Inc., until he retired in December 2005.
+Mr. Anderson is the Chairman of the Boards of Sun Life Financial and Sun Life Assurance.
+He was President of BCE Ventures, the strategic investment unit of the global telecommunications company BCE Inc., until he retired in December 2005.
 Mr. Anderson held senior positions including Chief Financial Officer of BCE Inc. and Bell Canada during his 14 years with that company.
 He spent 17 years with the public accounting firm KPMG, where he was a partner for nine years.
 Mr. Anderson was appointed a Fellow of the Institute of Chartered Professional Accountants of Ontario in October 2011 and is also a Fellow of the Institute of Corporate Directors.

-2016 Meeting attendance Other public company directorships Board 11 of 11 100% Gildan Activewear Inc. 2006 - present Audit & Conduct Review 6 of 6 100% TransAlta Corporation 2003 - 2016 Risk Review 6 of 6 100% Nordion Inc. (formerly MDS Inc.) 2007 - 2014 Total 23 of 23 100%
+2017 Meeting attendance Other public company directorships 3 Board 14 of 15 93% Gildan Activewear Inc. 2006 - present Audit & Conduct Review 2 of 2 100% TransAlta Corporation 2003 - 2016 Risk Review 2 of 2 100% Nordion Inc. (formerly MDS Inc.) 2007 - 2014 Total 18 of 19 95% Areas of expertise international business corporate governance accounting corporate development risk management Current committees

-• corporate governance